 Deception Pass State Park Pet Policy: Pets must be on a leash no more than eight feet long at all times, and are not permitted on designated swimming beaches.
 Owners are responsible for cleaning up after their pets.

-Making your way south from Deception Point, the next stop we recommend is Ebey’s Landing.
+Making your way south from Deception Point, be sure to stop at Ebey’s Landing.
 From the parking area on Cemetery Road (across from Sunnyside Cemetery) you can admire the expanse before you.
-And what at first appears to be just lovely overlook, soon reveals itself as a magnificent hike.
+And what appears at first to be just a lovely overlook, soon reveals itself as a magnificent hike.

 Continuing south a few miles, you’ll enter the quaint village of Coupeville.
-The second oldest town in the state, this was once the enter of the island’s booming fishing industry, and it still home to Penn Cove Shellfish – one of the oldest commercial mussel farms in America.
-Needless to say, if you’re looking for fresh seafood lunch, the restaurants in Coupeville will not disappoint.
+The second oldest town in the state, this was once the center of the island’s booming fishing industry.
+It’s still home to Penn Cove Shellfish – one of the oldest commercial mussel farms in America.
+Needless to say, if you’re looking for a fresh seafood lunch, the restaurants in Coupeville are among the best.

 There are also a number of historic buildings, shops to explore, and a pier with a small museum.
-If you happen to be visiting in March, try not to miss the annual mussel chowder competition!
+If you happen to be visiting in March, don’t miss the annual mussel chowder competition!

 The community of Greenbank revolves around this 151-acre former loganberry farm.
 Now the buildings house a café, wine and cheese store, and art galleries.

-Thanks to timely advice from a Facebook friend, we knew to partake at Whidbey Pies and, truly, it’s not to be missed!
-Dogs are welcome at the outdoor picnic tables.
+Thanks to timely advice from a Facebook friend, we’d heard about Whidbey Pies and, truly, it’s not to be missed!
+Dogs are even welcome at the outdoor picnic tables.

-Note that pets must be on leash near the buildings.
+Keep in mind that pets must be leashed near the buildings.
 The off-leash area begins past the red and white flags.
 Please pick up after your dogs to protect other pets and wildlife that share this space.